NBA News: Sacramento Kings Complete Late Comeback, Stun Los Angeles Clippers

 Both the Clippers and Kings had multiple chances to ice the game with the time left but their attempts were unsuccessful.
 Sacramento had possession with just less than 10 seconds to work.
 Guard Ben McLemore went for a teardrop and missed.
 The good thing was Cauley-Stein was there to get the rebound and go for the putback.
 He made the shot to place the Kings on top with only 1.8 seconds on the clock.

 Los Angeles had the opportunity to prevent a total meltdown.
-Richard Felton found Chris Paul who had a slight opening for a jump shot but it did not go in.
+Raymond Felton found Chris Paul who had a slight opening for a jump shot but it did not go in.

 In a report by the Associated Press, Cauley-Stein spoke about his game-winner which was the first in a young career.
 The 23-year-old product of Kentucky also explained how the crucial play happened.